beatak/preprocess-argv/README.md

-# preprocess-path
+# preprocess-argv
-preprocess paths for command line application
+A utility for Command Line applications that processes command line arguments as path.